jssteinberg/termcwd/README.md

 There's also two arguments that can be passed:

 1. Number—The number of the terminal to toggle (0 by default).
-2. String—The CWD path it can be toggled from (window-local CWD by default) - pass en empty string to be able to toggle it from any CWD.
+2. String—The CWD path it can be toggled from (window-local CWD by default—`getcwd(0)`) - pass en empty string to be able to toggle it from any CWD, or specify with `getcwd()` or other way.

 E.g., for an alternative terminal (numbered 1) that can be toggled for the window-local CWD: